 The Board maintains four committees to fulfil certain responsibilities of the Board of Directors.

-The Audit and Valuation Committee, which meets at least twice a year, comprises all independent Directors and is chaired by Mr Evans.
+The Audit and Valuation Committee, which meets at least twice a year, comprises all independent Directors and is chaired by Mr Haley.
 The Committee’s Chairman presents the Committee’s findings to the Board at each Board meeting.

 The Committee is responsible for monitoring the process of production and ensuring the integrity of the Company’s accounts.
 The primary responsibilities of the Committee are: to oversee the relationship with the Auditor and make recommendations to the Board in relation to their re-appointment and to approve their remuneration and terms of engagement; to assess the Auditor’s independence and objectivity and the effectiveness of the audit process; to review the effectiveness of the Company’s internal control environment; to identify, assess, monitor and mitigate the risks associated with the Company’s business; to monitor adherence to best practice in corporate governance; and to review the Company’s whistleblowing arrangements and its procedures for detecting fraud and preventing bribery and corruption.